Document Policy: a new Permissions Policy extension

 Document-Policy: no-unsized-media, no-document-write, image-compression;bpp=2, frame-loading;lazy

 Now when embedded content is being loaded on that page, the request header for that embedded content will also send:

 GET / HTTP/1.1 Host: img.example.com Sec-Required-Document-Policy: no-unsized-media,image-compression;bpp=2

-Now the browser is asking for the content and gives the set document policies that the content must comply with.
+Now the browser asks for the content and gives the set document policies that the content must comply with.
 If the content doesn't comply with the request document policy, the content will be discarded.

 It is possible to set the document policy in the iframe-tag like so:

 <iframe src="https://img.example.com/" policy="image-compression;bpp=2">

-The GET request headers will then look like:
+The GET request headers will then look like this:

 GET / HTTP/1.1 Host: img.example.com Sec-Required-Document-Policy: image-compression;bpp=2

-Document Policies and iframe sandboxing are close friends and can and should be used together for an ultimate fine-tuning and control of embedded content through iframes.
-Read the complete proposal for Document Policies, including some nice samples.
+Document Policies and iframe sandboxing are close friends and should be used together for an ultimate fine-tuning and control of embedded content through iframes.
+Read the complete proposal for Document Policies, including some excellent samples.

 Why should you use Document Policies?

 When using Document Policies, you can get a little more grip on embedded content on your site.
-Sandboxing an iframe helps a lot but is really security focused.
+Sandboxing an iframe helps a lot but is security-focused.
 Document Policy is an extension of Permissions Policy and allows you to fine-tune a policy for the structure of a document.
 Like:

 - Restricting the use of poorly performing images